Glass Balustrade | Juliet Balcony | Curved Patio Doors | Balcony Systems Articles Main Page

 You can divide regulations into these basic areas:

-B) Public areas such as retail areas, bars and restaurants- the handrail pressure must be able to take 1.5 kN/m.
+Such as retail areas, bars and restaurants- the handrail pressure must be able to take 1.5 kN/m.
 This is doubled to a dramatic 3.0 kN/m in areas such as malls, discotheques and areas susceptible to overcrowding.

 In relation to the loads that apply in these areas on the glass or infill panels we will show here the severe of the two loads which is the concentrated point load: